simon-bonnedahl/knowingly-v2/readme.md

 # Knowingly v2

+Knowingly is a platform designed to connect individuals with the right experts to solve their problems.
+It offers features like brand customization, growth analytics, booking and availability management, AI-powered member matching, video calls, messaging, and 24/7 support.
+These tools aim to enhance community interaction and skill development.

 **Knowingly v2** is a monorepo project built with TypeScript and managed using `pnpm`.
 It is structured to support multiple applications and shared packages efficiently.

 ## Features